penjoe/data-structures-and-algorithms/javascript401/data-structures/linked-lists/README.md

 2. includes() - search linked list and find a specified value, returning a boolean value whether or not the specified value is in the linked list
 3. toString() - return a string of all the values in the linked list

+Update:
+Added new methods for inserting nodes to the linked list:
+1. append() - add a new node to the tail of the list
+2. insertBefore - insert a new node before a specified node
+3. insertAfter - insert a new node after a specified node

 ## Approach & Efficiency

 The approach I took was the most direct one I could come up with.
 For the insert method, I wanted to simply create a new node and set the pointer of that node to the head and then set the pointer of the current head to the new node, effectively placing the new node at the head.
 This was an O(1) complexity.